Health Insurers Are Vacuuming Up Details About You — And It Could Raise Your Rates

 Some insurance companies are already using socioeconomic data to help patients get appropriate care, such as programs to help patients with chronic diseases stay healthy.
 Studies show social and economic aspects of people's lives play an important role in their health.
 Knowing these personal details can help them identify those who may need help paying for medication or help getting to the doctor.

-But patient advocates are skeptical health insurers have altruistic designs on people's personal information.
+But patient advocates are skeptical that health insurers have altruistic designs on people's personal information.

 The industry has a history of boosting profits by signing up healthy people and finding ways to avoid sick people — called "cherry-picking" and "lemon-dropping," experts say.